Freight Shipping from Memphis to Philadelphia

 How much does it cost to ship freight from Memphis to Philadelphia?

-Full truckload (FTL) rates from Memphis, TN to Philadelphia, PA currently range from $2,457-$3,029 for a standard dry van load over the 1,143-mile route.
+Full truckload (FTL) rates from Memphis, TN to Philadelphia, PA currently range $2,457-$3,029 (roughly $2.18-$2.66 per mile over 1,143 miles).
 LTL shipments typically cost $829-$1,372 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Memphis to Philadelphia?